EURODEO/e-soh-technical-architecture/README.md

 * A minimum set of (required and recommended) metadata must follow the data, i.e., as part of the data files output from E-SOH APIs and the event queue.
 * Input datasets must be enriched by required metadata upon ingestion, if it is not already provided.
+* In order to obtain traceability, a child dataset must reference its parent dataset by the parent's metadata identification.
+The parent dataset's identification is expected to be actionable, but the NRT dataset identification is not.
-* It must be possible to translate from the agreed data-following standards to other standards, e.g., DCAT, ISO19115, etc.
+* To support interoperability, it must be possible to translate from the agreed data-following standards to other standards (e.g., DCAT, ISO19115, etc.).
-* All datasets must have defined use constraints provided by a standard license or release statement ("no rights reserved")
+* All datasets must have defined use constraints provided by a standard license or release statement ("no rights reserved").
-* All datasets must have defined access constraints (in particular for fully or partly restricted datasets)
+* All datasets must have defined access constraints (in particular for fully or partly restricted datasets).
+The optional access constraints must be defined by a controlled vocabulary.

 The [Attribute Convention for Data Discovery](https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3) describes attributes recommended for describing a NetCDF dataset to data discovery systems.
 It should be possible to use the ACDD vocabulary in, e.g., GeoJSON or CoverageJSON as well.